Amber-Abuah/NEA-Project/README.md

 There are three paths to choose from, where each path represents one of the answers.
 In order to answer, the student must move left or right and onto the path that they think represents the correct answer.

-Additionally there are extra gameplay elements such as a timer to stimulate the type of pressure they will have in an exam and items they can pick up to gain points and rewards.
+Additionally there are extra gameplay elements such as a timer to stimulate the type of time pressure students will have in an exam and also items they can pick up to gain points and rewards.
 The game ends when the timer reaches 0, resulting in a game over, or when the student has answered all of the questions.
 Statistics generated from their play session, such as the percentage of correct answers and their score, is then written to a local sqlite database.

 ## Statistics
 Several graphs are generated from the student's playtime statistics.
 One of the representations is a pentagon graph as shown below.